spatie/laravel-model-states/docs/working-with-transitions/04-retrieving-transitionable-states.md

 weight: 4
 ---

-An array of transitionable states can use the retrieved with the `transitionableStates()` method on your model.
+An array of transitionable states can use the retrieved with the `transitionableStates()` method on the state.

 ```php
 class Payment extends Model